History of Sarasota, Florida: Fort Armistead

-In May 1840, Brigadier Gen. Walker Keith Armistead established Fort Armistead in Sarasota along the bay.
-Fort Armistead was established because Armistead wanted to move against Native American settlements to the south of Fort Brooke.
-This was due to the fact that Native Americans were raiding because of the lack of resources in areas to which they were being restricted.
-It even became the southern headquarters for Fort Brooke.
-The fort is thought to have been located in the Indian Beach area.
-It was short-lived and only existed for seven months.
-The army established the fort at a rancho operated by Louis Pacheco, an African slave working for his Cuban-American owner.
-Shortly before the fort was abandoned because of severe epidemics, the chiefs of the Seminole tribe gathered to discuss their impending removal to the Indian Territory.
-These were Native Americans who had moved into Florida during the Spanish occupation.
-They mostly had maintained permanent settlements that were used from late fall through spring, moving to settlements farther north during the summer.
-Most of the indigenous natives of Florida, such as the Tocobaga and the Caloosa, had perished from epidemics carried by the Spanish.
+In May 1840, Brigadier General Walker Keith Armistead established Fort Armistead in Sarasota along the bay during the Second Seminole War.
+Fort Armistead was established because Armistead wanted to move against Native American settlements to the south of Fort Brooke.[citation needed] The fort is thought to have been located in the Indian Beach area of north Sarasota.
+It was short-lived and only existed for seven months. [broken link] The army established the fort at a rancho operated by Louis Pacheco, an African slave working for his Cuban-American owner Antonio Pacheco.
+Shortly before the fort was abandoned because of severe epidemics, the leaders of the Seminole and Miccosukee peoples gathered to discuss their impending removal to the Indian Territory, in accordance with the Treaty of Payne's Landing.

-Armed Occupation Act, Early Development, and the American Civil War

-Soon the remaining Seminoles were forced south into the Big Cypress Swamp and, in 1842, the lands in Sarasota, which then were held by the federal government, were among those opened to private ownership by those of European descent via the Armed Occupation Act passed by the Congress of the United States.
-There were several individuals and families who helped develop Sarasota, including the following.
+Following the closing of the Second Seminole War in 1842 many American settlers took advantage of the new Armed Occupation Act to secure land in the Florida Territory.
+Soon after Florida was admitted as the 27th state in 1845 and nearly ten years later the influx of new residents into the region helped ignite the Third Seminole War.